osilander/bonito_benchmarks/README.md

 that has been filtered for high quality (hq) reads using `filtlong` as indicated above.

 The `flye` assembly basecalled with `bonito` is the clear winner.
-However, during `flye` assembly there is a polishing step built-in.
+However, during `flye` assembly there is a polishing step built-in, so it's noit quite a fair competition.
 All the assemblies using fast basecalling are relatively poor, with q-scores well below 30.
 The *hac* reads are considerably higher, and the *hac* reads filtered for quality by `filtlong` are a tad higher still.